telerik/blazor-docs/components/grid/columns/virtual.md

 >caption The result from the code snippet above
 ![gif of virtual columns](images/virtual-columns-basic.gif)

-## Virtual Columns and Rows
+## Virtualized Columns and Rows

-To use Virtualized Columns and Rows together you need to set `Height` parameter of the Grid as well.
+You can use Virtualized Columns and Rows together.
 More information on Virtual Rows can be found in the [Virtual Scrolling]({%slug components/grid/virtual-scrolling%}) article.

 >caption Use Virtualized Columns and Rows together